The Voice (American TV series) season 24: Coaches and host

 Out of the four coaches that appeared in the previous season, only Niall Horan made a return, marking his second season as a coach.
 Coaches Kelly Clarkson, Chance the Rapper, and Blake Shelton, all left the panel for the season.

 Shelton remarked in an interview with Access Hollywood that the previous season would be his last due to familial reasons.
 His departure makes the twenty-fourth season the first to not feature any of the coaches from the inaugural season.
 Meanwhile, Clarkson's departure comes amid her talk show's move to New York, as well as the allegations of a toxic work environment within it formed by its producers.

 Former coaches John Legend and Gwen Stefani, who both last coached on season 22, returned for their eighth and seventh seasons, respectively.

 During the semifinals of the previous season, it was revealed that country music singer and actress Reba McEntire would appear as a coach for her first season.
 McEntire previously made several appearances on the show—she served as the battle advisor for Team Blake on the show's inaugural season; an advisor for all teams during the Top 12 live shows on season eight; and as the mega mentor on season 23.
 She was also tapped to serve as a coach on the show's first season, but she declined.
 McEntire's history on the show, as well as her respected career in country music, have led several publications to identify her as Shelton's replacement.
 The addition of McEntire to the panel made history as the series’ oldest and most experienced coach.
 Adrianna Freedman of Good Housekeeping noted that McEntire's inclusion as a coach garnered a positive response from longtime viewers.

 Carson Daly returned as the host for his twenty-fourth season.

 Substitutions

 Due to scheduling conflicts, Horan was not present for rehearsals for the knockouts.
-Filling in for him was country music duo Dan + Shay, who are set to serve as full-time coaches in the following season.
+Filling in for him was country music duo Dan + Shay, who then served as full-time coaches in the following season.
 The pair previously made several appearances on the show — appearing as guest performers on the live shows in seasons 15 and 19, and serving as the battle advisors for Team Blake in season 20.